kzkedzierska/kzkedzierska/README.md

 ---

 Hi!
-My name is Kasia, I'm a biological data scientist (a mix of computational biology, data science and ML).
-I'm currently in my final stretch of a PhD in Genomic Medicine and Statistics at University of Oxford.
-I'm busy wrapping up analyses and writing my thesis :closed_book:.
-Back in the day when I still had free time, I took photos with my analog camera :camera: and organised summer schools in bioinformatics with [NGSchool Society](https://ngschool.eu/ngschool2022/).
+My name is Kasia, I'm a researcher with interest in the intersection of ML and biology.
+During this summer I was an intern at the Microsoft Research New England in the bioML group where I worked on Foundation Models in single cell biology.
+Currently, I'm wrapping up my PhD in Oxford.
+Outside of work I like taking photos with my analog cameras :camera:

 ### :hammer_and_wrench: Languages and tools I use